 In low-crime neighborhoods, FedEx, UPS and other delivery companies routinely leave packages containing valuable merchandise on a doorstep if no one is home.
 That saves the expense of redelivery and saves recipients the expense of having to go pick up the packages.
 In high-crime neighborhoods, delivery companies leaving packages at the door or supermarkets leaving goods outside unattended would be equivalent to economic suicide.
 Fearing robberies, taxi drivers, including black drivers, often refuse to accept telephone calls for home pickups and frequently pass prospective black customers who hail them on the street.
 Plus, there’s the insult associated with not being able to receive pizzas or other deliveries on the same terms as people in other neighborhoods.

-Another often-overlooked impact of crime is lower property values.
+Another often-overlooked impact of crime is lower property values, if this has also affected you, Valuations VIC can provide property valuations for taxation purposes.
 Homes that wouldn’t fetch $10,000, $20,000 or $40,000 suddenly fetch hundreds of thousands when large numbers of middle- and upper-income people purchase formerly run-down properties and fix them up.
 This is called gentrification, where wealthier, predominantly white, people bid higher rental prices thus forcing out low-income residents.
 As a result of gentrification, there is greater police protection and other neighborhood amenities increase.

 Many make the erroneous assumption that black people don’t care about crime.
 But black people strongly disapprove of the day-to-day violence that’s all too common in their communities.
 What compounds that problem is a deep mistrust of police in poor black neighborhoods.
 This distrust, along with fear of reprisals by black criminals, causes an atmosphere of noncooperation with the police.
 It creates the “stop snitching” principle.
 This principle of snitches being worse than criminals themselves only exacerbates the crime problem in black communities by giving aid and comfort to the true enemies of the community — those who prey on the community and have little fear of being brought to justice.
 In some cities, less than 10% of murderers are ever charged.